Ludaro1024/ludaro_manager/README.md

 ## Contribution and Feedback

 We encourage contributions and feedback!
 Feel free to submit issues, suggestions, or pull requests to help improve Ludaro-Manager.
 Your input is invaluable in making this tool better for everyone.

+# Discord
+if you need any help be free to join my [Discord](https://discord.ludaro.de) and ask there :) even if it isnt ludaro_manager related, but be sure to ping me (Ludaro) if you want a quick answer!

 ## License